Tech Duel

 Is Bun production-ready in 2026?

 Bun is production-ready for pure-JavaScript workloads on teams that control their deployment environment.
-The 93.6k GitHub stars and daily commits signal a healthy project.
-The caveats are real: no formal LTS schedule, unreliable native addon compatibility under load, and no managed runtime support on AWS Lambda, GCF, or Azure Functions.
-For those constraints, Node.js remains the safer production choice.
+Its GitHub activity and daily commits signal a healthy, fast-moving project.
+The caveats are real: no formal LTS schedule, unreliable native addon compatibility under concurrent load, and no managed runtime support on AWS Lambda, GCF, or Azure Functions.
+For those specific constraints, Node.js remains the safer production choice.

 Can I use Bun just for its package manager and keep Node.js as my runtime?

-Yes, and this is a legitimate production pattern.
-Many teams run bun install in CI to capture the 10-25x speed improvement over npm on cold caches, then execute their services with Node.js to avoid runtime compatibility risk.
-You get most of the toolchain benefit with none of the native addon or cloud runtime risk.
-This is worth considering before committing to a full runtime migration.
+Yes, and this is a legitimate production pattern many teams use as a lower-risk first step.
+Run bun install in CI to capture most of the speed improvement over npm on cold caches, then execute your services with Node.js to avoid runtime compatibility risk entirely.
+You get real toolchain benefit without native-addon or managed-serverless exposure.

 How do Bun and Node.js compare for long-running services versus serverless functions?